SeanIsayama/Food-Recipe-Model/README.md

 Since false positives and false negatives are around equally as bad to have in this project, we chose to evaluate the our model using the f1-score metric - which combines the precision and recall scores of the model to evaluate its accuracy.

+At the time of our prediction, we will have access to all the information (features) since all must be uploaded to food.com when publishinga recipe.
+However, as we are predicting the amount of calories, we will assume that features such as nutrition values are not available at the time of prediction, but features such as `'n_steps'`, `'n_ingredients'`, `'minutes'`, `'tags'`, and `'rating'` are available.

 ---

 ## Baseline Model